Install JFrog CLI

 JFrog CLI v1 (Legacy) Installers

-Warning: JFrog CLI v1 is deprecated and receives minimal maintenance.
-We strongly recommend using JFrog CLI v2.
+: JFrog CLI v1 is deprecated and receives minimal maintenance.
+Migrate to JFrog CLI v2 for continued support.

 The following installations are available for JFrog CLI v1.
 These installers make JFrog CLI available through the jfrog executable.